x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

   Sync-MailPublicFolders.ps1 -Credential (Get-Credential) -CsvSummaryFile:sync_summary.csv
   ```

-     `Credential` is your Office 365 user name and password.  `CsvSummaryFile` is the file path to where you would like to log, in .CSV format, synchronization operations and errors.
+     `Credential` is your Office 365 username and password.  `CsvSummaryFile` is the file path to where you would like to log, in .CSV format, synchronization operations and errors.

     > [!NOTE]
     > We recommend that you first simulate the actions that the script would take before actually executing it, which you can do by running the script with a  `-WhatIf` parameter.